MohamedKhedr700/core-auth/README.md

 ### Auth Channels
 #

-You can create your own auth manager using this command.
+You can create your own auth channel using this command.

 ``` bash
 php artisan core:make-auth-channel OtpAuthChannel